15 or 30 hours funded childcare and Tax-Free Childcare for working parents

 - Proof of your child’s date of birth, for example your child’s birth certificate, to show they turn 9 months old on or before 31 August 2024.

-However, you must wait for your code (either via letter or through your regular childcare account) to formally confirm your funded place.
+You must wait for your code to formally confirm your funded place.

-Once your reconfirmation window has opened, you will be given a new permanent eligibility code.
+Once your reconfirmation window has opened, you will be given an eligibility code.
 You will need to give this code to your childcare provider to allow them to claim your child's funding.

 How do foster carers apply?